 The COVID-19 Pandemic

 The rapid spread of the COVID-19 virus has been called the defining global health crisis of our time.
-The resulting pandemic has caused the deaths of hundreds of thousands of individuals worldwide and continues to devastate.
+The resulting pandemic has caused the deaths of millions of individuals worldwide and continues to devastate as variants of the virus emerge.
 The pandemic also has created an unprecedented economic crisis.
-Many countries have incurred considerable debt in record time to protect their economies and their residents, and may choose to implement new strategies to alleviate such debt, whether by increasing tax rates, or by enacting new forms of taxation such as wealth or exit taxes.
+Many countries have incurred considerable debt in record time to protect their economies and their residents, and are in the process of negotiating new strategies to alleviate that debt, whether by increasing tax rates, or by enacting new forms of taxation such as wealth or exit taxes.
+As these strategies are being negotiated and implemented, many jurisdictions are placing a renewed emphasis on enforcement of current tax laws.
 In past economic crises, some governments have sought forced loans from private companies and individuals or have nationalised private companies in key sectors.
 It is possible that these strategies may again be considered.

 These times of uncertainty have also generated attention to personal planning.
-Clients may need to balance the desire to move assets out of their estates with the ability to access such assets in times of financial hardship.
-The risk of nationalisation in particular creates the need to ensure private clients separate personal wealth from assets in companies that can be nationalized, which may prove difficult given a family’s wealth often is predominantly in its family business.
+Clients may need to balance the desire to move assets out of their estates with the ability to gain access to such assets in times of financial hardship.
+The risk of nationalisation in particular creates the need to ensure private clients separate personal wealth from assets in companies that can be nationalised, which may prove difficult given that a family’s wealth is often predominantly tied up in its family business.

 The pandemic has also resulted in the increased use of electronic tools in international estate, trust and tax planning.
 With private client data increasingly accessible via electronic platforms, the need to safeguard against security vulnerabilities has never been greater.

-Clients now face challenges due to new and continually changing restrictions on travel that have resulted from efforts to contain the spread of the COVID-19 virus.
-Such travel bans may impact clients’ tax residency or may have significant immigration consequences.
-Some jurisdictions have addressed these considerations proactively.
-For example, the UK and the USA have clarified that being unable to leave the jurisdiction due to COVID-19 restrictions may result in a specified amount of time spent in the USA or the UK, as the case may be, to be disregarded for many residency determination tests.
-New or increased exit taxes may also discourage clients from moving to other jurisdictions in the long term.
+While restrictions are easing, clients have faced many challenges due to continually changing restrictions on travel that have resulted from efforts to contain the spread of the COVID-19 virus.
+Many jurisdictions have taken measures to ensure that last year’s severe travel restrictions did not impact clients’ tax residency or have significant immigration consequences, while others have refused to do so.
+For example, the UK and the USA have clarified that being unable to leave the jurisdiction in 2020 due to COVID-19 travel restrictions may result in a specified amount of time spent in the USA or the UK, as the case may be, being disregarded for certain residency determination tests.

 The Demand for Increased Transparency and Oversight

-The Common Reporting Standard (CRS), the reciprocal automatic information exchange agreement developed by the Organisation for Economic Co-operation and Development (OECD), has been adopted in over 100 jurisdictions.
+The Common Reporting Standard (CRS), the reciprocal automatic information exchange agreement developed by the OECD, has been adopted in over 100 jurisdictions.
 The CRS requires entities (including trusts and foundations) to report information on controlling persons.
 For entities, the controlling persons are generally the individuals who exercise control over the entity or who have a direct or indirect controlling ownership interest in the entity.
 For a trust, the controlling persons are defined to include the settlors, the trustees, the protectors (if any), the beneficiaries or class of beneficiaries, and any other natural persons exercising ultimate effective control over the trust (whether directly or indirectly).

 Expansion of mandatory disclosure

-The European Union has expanded the scope of mandatory disclosure beyond the CRS with the adoption of DAC6, a European Directive requiring tax, accounting and legal professionals ("intermediaries") to report their clients’ qualifying cross-border planning arrangements.
-Any cross-border arrangement involving one of 18 specified "hallmarks" is subject to disclosure.
-The hallmarks include, inter alia, under certain circumstances the transfer or conversion of assets to a type that is outside the scope of the CRS; the movement of funds to a jurisdiction that does not participate in the CRS; and the use of shell or holding companies or nominee arrangements.
-DAC6 is retroactive to 25 June 2018, which means that intermediaries and their clients may already have substantial reporting obligations under the disclosure regime.
-While the reporting requirements were to begin in July of this year, as a result of the COVID-19 pandemic, the European Union has enacted relief whereby member states may postpone the deadlines for DAC6 reporting up to an additional six months.
-Many countries have adopted such extensions, and others have announced their intentions to do so.
+The European Union has expanded the scope of mandatory disclosure beyond the CRS with the adoption of DAC 6, a European Directive requiring tax, accounting and legal professionals ("intermediaries") to report their clients’ qualifying cross-border planning arrangements.
+Any cross-border arrangement involving one of a number of specified "hallmarks" is subject to disclosure.
+The implementation of DAC 6 varies by jurisdiction.
+DAC 6 is retroactive to 25 June 2018, which means that intermediaries and their clients may already have substantial reporting obligations under the disclosure regime.

 The United Kingdom has already enacted similar legislation in the context of shareholders of corporations, which requires the disclosure of persons with significant control.
 Since 2016, all UK-incorporated companies and limited liability partnerships (LLPs) have been required to maintain and hold open for public inspection a register of natural persons with significant control.
 Furthermore, since 2018, UK-resident trusts, as well as trusts with UK assets or income, have been required to provide information for inclusion in the UK register of trusts.

 In response to 5AMLD, the UK has announced plans to expand the register of trusts to include additional categories of non-UK trusts with connections to the UK, such as trusts that enter into a business relationship with a business subject to the UK’s anti-money laundering regime.
-As required by the EU regulation, the register, which is currently available only to government institutions, will be available to the categories of persons described above.
-Requests have been made to delay implementation of 5AMLD requirements in light of difficulties created by the COVID-19 pandemic.
+As required by EU regulation, the register, which is currently available only to government institutions, will be available to the categories of persons described above.
+EU member states are now required to fully implement the 5AMLD requirements.

 The EU has also indirectly imposed transparency obligations on offshore jurisdictions through the publication of a list of non-co-operative tax jurisdictions.
-In February 2020, the "blacklist" contained 12 non-co-operative jurisdictions, including several US territories.
-Numerous offshore jurisdictions have adopted, or have announced plans to adopt, local laws and regulations that implement the provisions of DAC6 and 5AMLD.
+In February 2021, the "blacklist" contained 12 non-cooperative jurisdictions, including several US territories.
+Numerous offshore jurisdictions have adopted, or have announced plans to adopt, local laws and regulations that implement the provisions of DAC 6 and 5AMLD.